Darrin Fletcher: Career statistics

 In a fourteen-year major league career, Fletcher played in 1,245 games, accumulating 1,048 hits in 3,902 at bats for a .269 career batting average along with 124 home runs, 583 RBI, and an on-base percentage of .318.
 Fletcher had a career fielding percentage of .993, ranking him 32nd all-time among major league catchers.

 Fletcher was the Phillies catcher on May 23, 1991, when Tommy Greene pitched a no-hitter against the Montreal Expos.

 Life after baseball

 Fletcher is the son of former major league player, Tom Fletcher, and the grandson of long-time minor league player Glenn Fletcher.
 His son, Casey Fletcher, was the 2010 Danville Commercial-News baseball Player of the Year.
 In 2012, Casey played a season with the Danville Dans, a Prospect League team after graduating in 2011 from Oakwood High School in Oakwood, Illinois.
 Casey played for Kankakee Community College before transferring to the University of Illinois at Urbana–Champaign as a junior for the 2014 season.

-Fletcher has done occasional color commentary for the Toronto Blue Jays on Rogers Sportsnet.
+Fletcher has done occasional color commentary for the Montreal Expos on The Score and the Toronto Blue Jays on Rogers Sportsnet.